jetsonhacks/jetson-jtop-patch/README.md

+# November, 2025

+jtop has been updated, and is now being actively maintained.
+Therefore, this patch is no longer needed, and should not be installed.

 # jetson-jtop-patch

 A patch to resolve the "Jetpack NOT DETECTED" issue in `jtop` version 4.3.2 on the Jetson Orin when JetPack 6.2.1 or JetPack 5.1.5 is installed.
 This should be a temporary fix until Jtop gets updated.